Sharing our experiences in health care, especially during intense, emotional, or stressful times increases our connectedness and well-being.

 - Press “1” to indicate you are a healthcare worker/first responder.

-- Tell the operator you work at a UW Medicine clinical site.
+- Tell the operator you are a UW Medicine employee.

 Coping with Uncertainty and Anxiety

 Our Assistant Dean for Well-Being, Anne Browning, PhD, presented “Well-Being and Resilience During COVID-19” in the Next Generation Medicine Lecture Series, providing ways we can counter grieving the loss of normalcy and anxiety and develop coping skills for dealing with uncertainty.